AMENDED AND RESTATED BYLAWS

 (1) Adequate and correct books and records of account;

-(2) Written resolutions adopted by its Members and Board of Directors;
+(2) Written resolutions adopted by its Members and Board;

 (3) A record of each Member's name, address and class of membership.